Root Canal Surgery – Lorain, OH

 Removing Infection from Around the Root Tips and the Surrounding Area

 Sometimes after root canal therapy, there may still be some inflamed gum tissue around the roots of the tooth.
 This is typically a sign that an infection might still be present, and action will need to be taken if you want to avoid an extraction.
 In some instances conventional retreatment is not the best option especially if previous attempts have not worked.
-In such cases, Dr. Vaziri and Dr. James may recommend having root canal surgery in Lorain performed.
+In such cases, Dr. Vaziri may recommend having root canal surgery in Lorain performed.
 Please call our dental office today if you would like to learn more about this treatment and why it might be critical for protecting your smile.

 Why Choose Parkway Endodontics of Lorain for Root Canal Surgery?